isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-spider-bite-vs-mosquito-bite.markdown

 - Hives
 - Low-grade fever
 - Wide-area skin redness and swelling
 *b.
-Spider BiteÂ *
+Spider Bite *
 The charactratics of spider bites from spiders such as the lack of widow spiders include pinprick-like, sharp, and immediate pain.
-Also, the bite location will be numb.Â Additional symptoms for bites from the black widow spider are;
+Also, the bite location will be numb.
+Additional symptoms for bites from the black widow spider are;
 - Itchy skin rash
 - Excessive sweating
 - Headache